-The Wannsee lake is situated about 20–25 kilometers southwest of Berlin.
-It is the most popular recreation spots in the city.
-Yachts and rowboats cruise through the shimmering waters with a sandy beach one of the hot spots of the summer season.
-Berliners have been coming here for over 100 years to sunbathe and swim.
+Lake Wannsee is situated about 20–25 kilometers southwest of Berlin.
+Everything from yachts to rowboats cruise through the shimmering waters.
+Crowds of beachgoers sunbathe on the sand.
+This is one of the hot spots of the summer season.
+Berliners have been coming here for more than 100 years.

-Its large (over 1,275 meters long and up to 80 meters wide!) beach (Strandbad) area has white sand imported from the Baltic coast and is Europe's largest outdoor swimming area on an inland body of water.
+Its large (more than 4,100 feet long and up to 260 feet wide) beach (strandbad) area has white sand imported directly from the Baltic coast.
+It is officially Europe's largest outdoor swimming area on an inland body of water.
 Its cool, calm waters are a welcome respite on a summer day.

-Besides its natural features, this beach has everything.
-It comes complete with a water slide, dressing rooms, showers, a restaurant, playgrounds and chair and boat rental.
-More active beach-goers can enjoy a game of beach volleyball and soccer.
-This site also features a promenade where visitors can refill after a busy day of swimming on pizza, beer and the summer essential of ice-cream.
+Besides its natural features, this beach has all the amenities.
+It comes complete with a water slide, dressing rooms, showers, restaurant, playgrounds, and chair and boat rental.
+More active beachgoers can enjoy a game of beach volleyball or soccer.
+This site also features a promenade where visitors can refill on pizza, beer, and the summer essential of ice cream after a busy day of swimming.

 Up to 30,000 bathers can enjoy the beach, but during hot days even this much space can become quite crowded.
 Locals sometimes complain that it is touristy as it makes all the guidebooks, but it is really worth the aggravation.
 Go on weekdays or early to avoid the crowd like a real German.

 Visitors may also walk around the lake (and possibly dip in for free).
-The area is heavily wooded with impressive 1920s New Objectivity architecture.
+The area is heavily wooded with impressive 1920s architecture.
 Watch for stunning examples such as the summer house of painter Max Liebermann.
-There are also some nearby day trips and attractions on further slides.Continue to 2 of 4 below.

 Address: Wannseebadweg 25, Berlin

-Getting there: take S-Bahn S7 or S1 to "Wannsee" or "Nikolassee"' from central S-Bahn stations which only takes about 45 minutes.
+Getting There: Take S-Bahn S7 or S1 to Wannsee or Nikolassee.
+From central Berlin, it only takes about 45 minutes.
 It is a 10-minute walk to the lake.
-Some visitors really work up a sweat by taking the 2-hour bike ride in from the city.
+Some visitors really work up a sweat by taking the two-hour bike ride in from the city center.
 There is also free parking for those that drive in.